Population (2010)

 Festivals

-The Alton Memorial Day Parade is the oldest such parade in the US; Alton had its first parade in 1868 when the holiday was called Decoration Day.
+The Alton Memorial Day Parade is the oldest such parade in the US.
+Alton staged its first parade in 1868 when the holiday was called Decoration Day.
 The route begins at Alton Middle School and follows College Avenue to Washington, then loops around the square and back to Washington before ending at Upper Alton Cemetery.

-In September, downtown streets are closed for a river-themed celebration called the Mississippi Earthtones Festival.
-The event features art and craft vendors, organizations that offer nature-based activities, and live music.
+In September, Alton puts on a river-themed celebration called the Mississippi Earthtones Festival.
+The event features art and craft vendors, booths of organizations that offer nature-based activities, and live music (Liberty Bank Alton Amphitheater).

 Alton stages a popular Halloween parade, a tradition that dates back to 1916.